ivanpaulovich/amora-angular-app/README.md

 ![Account Balance](https://raw.githubusercontent.com/ivanpaulovich/amora/master/docs/customer-page.png)

-This source code and website should be used only for learning and **all data is erased weekly**.
+> This source code and website should be used only for learning purposes and **all data will be erased weekly**.